-Benzocaine is a pain reliever that comes in a liquid or gel form and can be applied directly to your child’s teeth and gums.
+Benzocaine is a pain reliever that comes in a liquid or gel form and can be applied directly to your child’s teeth and gums to help relieve braces pain.
 Help your child apply the medication using a cotton swab or a clean finger.
 The taste of the medication may be unpleasant, but it is an effective way to numb the mouth pain from braces.
 Make sure to follow the instructions on the packaging.

-Since some of your child’s braces pain is due to inflammation, applying a cold compress can be an effective way of combating pain.
+Some of your child’s sores from braces are due to inflammation, so applying a cold compress can be an effective way of combating pain.
 Having your child hold an ice pack to the outside of their mouth can help reduce any swelling.
-A sore mouth is just like any other injury, and the ice will help soothe it.
+A sore mouth from braces pain is just like any other injury, and the ice will help soothe it.
 If you don’t have an ice pack, a bag of frozen vegetables will always work in a pinch.

 It’s common for children with braces to experience irritation where the metal rubs against their cheeks, lips, or gums.
 Ask your child’s orthodontist for soft orthodontic wax.
 This wax can be applied to the places that are experiencing chafing, preventing any discomfort or sores from developing.

-As with other pediatric dental services, newly-tightened braces can irritate the sensitive skin in your child’s mouth.
+As with other pediatric dental services, newly-tightened braces can irritate the sensitive skin in your child’s mouth, causing pain from their braces.
 Constant rubbing from the metal wires can result in sores, which can add to the problem of braces pain.
-If your child has any sores, have them rinse with a warm salt water solution.
+If your child has any sores, have them rinse with a warm saltwater solution.
 This will help alleviate discomfort and will help prevent any potential infection.

-Drinking cold water or eating something soft and cold like ice cream can function similarly to ice packs.
-The coldness will help reduce inflammation and pain while producing a pleasant numbing sensation to any achy areas.
-If your child does choose something sweet like an ice pop or ice cream, make sure they brush their teeth afterwards.
+Drinking cold water or eating something soft and cold like ice cream can function similarly to ice packs to help braces pain.
+The temperature will help reduce inflammation and pain while producing a numbing sensation for any achy areas.
+If your child does choose something sweet like an ice pop or ice cream, make sure they brush their teeth afterward.

-Your child can also suck on ice to help relieve their braces pain, but be sure that they do not chew it.
+Your child can also suck on ice to help relieve their mouth pain from braces, but be sure that they do not chew it.
 Chewing on ice can cause damage to the gums, microscopic fractures in the enamel, and even broken teeth.